clarisw/517-final-project/README.md

 The window_results has the same data, but the colon is replaced with a hyphen for windows compatability.

 ## Evalutating
-1. `get_accuracies.ipynb` generates `accuracy_results.csv` that has the distinct pairs of names and race, and the accuracy results for each.
+1. `get_accuracies.py` generates `accuracy_results.csv` that has the distinct pairs of names and race, and the accuracy results for each.
+Run this file after generating all data output with `python get_accuracies.py`
-2. `generate_heatmaps.ipynb` creates the resulting heatmaps based on the accuracy results.
+2. `generate_heatmaps.py` creates the resulting heatmaps based on the accuracy results.
+Run this file after running `get_accuracies.py` with `python generate_heatmaps.py`.